ShaileshDivey/Automated-Warehouse-DES/README.md

 # Automated-Warehouse-DES

 **Overview**<br>
-This repository contains a comprehensive simulation framework for evaluating and optimizing various automated storage and retrieval systems (AS/RS) in warehouse environments.
+This repository contains a comprehensive discrete-event simulation framework for evaluating and optimizing various automated storage and retrieval systems (AS/RS) in warehouse environments.
 The simulation models different warehouse configurations, storage strategies, and operational policies to provide insights into throughput, efficiency, and cost-effectiveness.

 **Technical Details**
 - Built with Python using SimPy for discrete event simulation